Geography of North Macedonia: Characteristics and advantages

 North Macedonia's geographical positioning provides it with many advantages.
-One advantage is the geographical position of the country.
 It is the center of the Balkans, between Belgrade and Athens, Tirana and Sofia, between the Adriatic and Black Sea.
 The Vardar valley forms a natural corridor, which connects Greece to the rest of Europe.
 This corridor is crossed by the highway E75, which crosses in Europe and connects Scandinavia with Attica.
 This highway has also been renovated in North Macedonia with the European Agency for Reconstruction, and the communication channels that connect the Adriatic to the Black Sea, called the Corridor VIII, were also upgraded and maintained through international assistance including the Italian one.

 North Macedonia is also rich with minerals.
 The country in fact has substantial deposits of chromium and other nonferrous metals like copper, zinc, manganese and nickel.
 The country also has gypsum mines, marble and granite, located in Pelagonia.
-Lignite, provides 80% of the electricity in North Macedonia.
+Lignite provides 80% of the electricity in North Macedonia.
 In addition to mines and quarries, the country has large cement plants and large complexes of metal, created by the communist regime.

 Agriculture is encouraged by the significant water resources, managed by dams and canals.
 The presence of hot springs of volcanic origin can heat the greenhouses in winter, particularly in the Strumica region, whose products include tomatoes and cucumbers in the month of February.
 Different climates provide opportunities for various productions in the geographical area, so the vine and tobacco are operated in the south, the rice in the region of Kočani which is largely irrigated, and the wood industry is concentrated around Štip.
 Agriculture contributes a significant share of exports, especially with the wine and tobacco.
 The low cost of labor also helps the textile industry.

 North Macedonia receives about 1,000,000 tourists annually and experiences a constant increase of visitors.
 The number of domestic tourists from January to March 2008 increased by 23.5% compared to the same period of the previous year.
 The number of foreign tourists in March 2008 compared to March 2007 increased by 44.7%.
 In 2007, Lake Ohrid received about 250,000 domestic and foreign tourists.
 In February 2009, the country was visited by nearly 28,000 tourists, namely, 3.2% more than the same month last year.
 There was also an 8% increase in the number of foreign visitors.
 The summer of 2009 was the best tourist season for the city of Dojran with 135,000 overnight visitors, an increase of 12.5% compared to the previous year.

 The tourist capital of North Macedonia, Ohrid, has been listed as an UNESCO World Heritage Site since 1979.